This page is intended to provide generic travel instructions for all GB Major Events (these are all the major championships)

 Exit Point

 Unless specifically instructed otherwise, fencers are expected to depart on the day after the last day of their event.
-Fencers should not fly home the day of their event.
+Fencers should not fly home on the day of their event.

 FCO Travel Advice